Finding the right counsellor is an important part of the journey to finding your authentic self.

 LGBTQ Therapist Vancouver specializing in personal identity and self exploration.
 Based in East Vancouver

-If you’re expecting a typical, “professional” looking counsellor, I will warn you, that’s not me.
-I show up the way I want my clients to show up - as my whole self.
-I laugh loudly.
-I speak openly and I encourage my clients to do the same :)
+If you’re expecting a very buttoned-up, clipboard-holding, “professional-professional” counsellor, I’ll gently warn you now, that’s not me.
+I show up the way I invite my clients to show up: as my whole self.
+I speak openly and laugh loudly.
+I ask questions out of curiousity.
+And I encourage you to do the same 🙂

-I’m committed to creating a space to make mycurious youth clients feel safe, heard, validated, and affirmed no matter what they bring into the room.
+At the heart of my work as an LGBTQ therapist is a deep commitment to creating a space where youth and young adults feel safe, heard, validated, and affirmed, no matter what they bring into the room.

-Growing up queer in Indonesia and making a big move to Burnaby, BC, in 2011, has framed a lot of how I view the world and given me valuable insight on navigating LGBTQIA2S+ issues, cross-cultural changes, life transitions, and finding yourself.
+Growing up queer in Indonesia and making a big move to Burnaby, BC in 2011 profoundly shaped how I see the world.
+Navigating cultural expectations, belonging, and identity across contexts has given me deep insight into LGBTQIA2S+ experiences, cross-cultural transitions, and the quiet work of finding yourself.

 If you’re here because you’re curious and need someone to guide you through a challenging point in your life, I would love to be your guide.
-As a counsellor, I am not one size fits all.
+As an LGBTQ therapist, I am not one size fits all.

 I’m best known for helping clients find clarity in: